 The charts below illustrate the significant Appalachian Basin production growth achieved by Antero since the acquisition of its Marcellus Shale leasehold in 2008 and the growth in wells drilled as it has undertaken its development program.
-We believe that Antero will rely on us to deliver the midstream infrastructure necessary to support its continued growth, which should result in significant increases in our gathering and compression and fresh water distribution volumes.
+We believe that Antero will rely primarily on us to deliver the midstream infrastructure necessary to support its continued growth, which should result in significant increases in our gathering and compression volumes.